 Food and the holidays go hand in hand.
-So that grocery bill begins to skyrocket the closer it gets to the holidays.
-If you follow these ten tips in the kitchen this holiday season, you will be happy with the money savings that you see.
+Sometimes that grocery bill begins to skyrocket the closer we get to the holidays.
+Here are 10 kitchen tips to help you be frugal this Christmas season, you will be happy with the money savings that you see.

 1. Plan, plan, plan.

 This is the number one thing you can do in the kitchen.
 Plan out your menu for the holidays well in advance.
 Plan your weekly menus carefully leading up to the holidays, too.
 You can save a lot of money by sticking to a carefully planned out menu.

 Check your freezer and check your pantry.
 Know what you have in both.
 Not only will it prevent you from over buying for your holiday meal, but you can also plan out your weekly menu with what’s left in your freezer and pantry.
 That will cut down on your weekly grocery bill, allowing you to spend money on your holiday menu.
 Perhaps challenge yourself with the Pantry Meal Challenge.

 Buying in bulk and buying what’s on sale will be huge savings in your kitchen.
 Stocking up early will help you, too.
 Adding an extra bag of flour to your weekly grocery shopping here and there isn’t going to be such a big hit on your weekly shopping budget.

 4. Make lists.

 Live with lists: lists of what you have on hand; lists of what you need to get; lists of how much you are spending.
 Keep them up to date and stick to them.
 This will be your lifeline in the kitchen, so utilize your lists carefully.

 Set a budget and don’t falter from it at all.
 Have a budget for your holiday spending and a budget for your weekly spending.

 6. Store brand shop.